QuentinBrissaud/QuentinBrissaud.github.io/_posts/2022-04-26-ML_TEC_accepted.md

 ---

 References:
 Q. Brissaud, and E. Astafyeva.
 Near-real-time detection of co-seismic ionospheric disturbances using machine learning.
-Geophysical Journal International (accapted, 2022).
+Geophysical Journal International (2022). <https://doi.org/10.1093/gji/ggac167>

 Our paper has finally been accepted in Geophysical Journal International.
 See below for a quick summary and here for more details: [See blog post]({% post_url 2021-07-15-ML_TEC %})